 Patients who’ve been treated with a promising medicine during a clinical trial and who want to continue treatment after the end of the trial, may be able to do so via an Expanded Access Programme (EAP).
 In the US, this is called an open-label extension (OLE) study.

 If the medicine then goes on to be licensed, you can no longer receive it via the Expanded Access Programme, but you can be prescribed it in the usual way medicines are prescribed.

 In an Expanded Access Programme, patients are usually followed up in the same way as patients in a clinical trial.

 This may not be easy.
-It can mean travelling and staying near the site of the clinical trial.
-Sometimes a trial is geared to taking patients from other regions.
-The best thing is to discuss your wishes with your health team to see if particular arrangements can be made.
+It can mean travelling to and staying near the site of the clinical trial.
+Sometimes a trial is geared to take patients from other regions.
+The best thing is to talk to your healthcare team to see if particular arrangements can be made.